thomasleveil/b3-plugin-poweradminbf3/README.txt

 Other features
 --------------

+ ## CONFIG MANAGER ##
-- can automatically load server config scripts at each map change based on current gamemode and/or map
+    Configmanager can automatically load server config scripts at each map change based on current gamemode and/or map.
+It will first look if a b3_<gametype>_<mapname>.cfg exists (example: b3_teamdeathmatch0_mp001.cfg) and execute it.
+If it doesn't exist, it checks for b3_<gametype>.cfg (example: b3_rushlarge0.cfg).

+    If none of them exist, it will look for b3_main.cfg.
+This file makes it possible to reset certain vars, so always create a b3_main.cfg if you want to enable and use this feature.

+    ** Example Scenario **
+    You are running a server with mixed gametypes of Conquest and Rush and you want to play Rush maps without vehicles.
+What you need to do is to create a file called "b3_rushlarge0.cfg" inside your configmanager folder with required settings. "vars.vehicleSpawnAllowed false" in this case.
+Also make sure you add "vars.vehicleSpawnAllowed True" in your b3_main.cfg so that when a conquest map comes in rotation vehicles are enabled again.

+    Please take note that config manager plugin supports only instantaneous server vars.

 Support